 You can also navigate to the Route Builder from within Strava, as follows:

-- Hover over your Dashboard tab to open the drop down menu and select “My Routes”.
+- Hover over your Dashboard tab (top left) to open the drop down menu and select “My Routes”.

-- Click the “Create New Route” button near the top of the My Routes tab.
+- Click the “Create New Route” button near the top left of the My Routes page.

 - From there, you will be taken to the Route Builder tool.